Iron Front: Legacy

-The Three Arrows became a symbol of the social democratic resistance against the ideologies of Nazism and Soviet-style state socialism.
-Since roughly the 1980s, the symbol has been appropriated by American anti-fascist movements, along with flags historically derived from the German Communist Party's Antifaschistische Aktion.
-Antifa opposed the Iron Front, whom they regarded as bourgeois and fascist, as the Three Arrows logo was used to represent resistance against Antifa's affiliated party, the KPD as well.
+The Three Arrows became a symbol of the social democratic resistance against Nazism and Soviet-style state socialism.
+Since roughly the 1980s, the symbol has been appropriated by American anti-fascist movements along with flags historically derived from the German Communist Party's Antifaschistische Aktion.
+Antifa opposed the Iron Front, whom they regarded as bourgeois and fascist, as the Three Arrows logo was used to represent resistance against Antifa's affiliated party, the KPD.
 The Iron Front has also become the namesake of the American Iron Front (also known as Iron Front USA), an American political activist organization that opposes the spread of authoritarianism and fascism in the United States.

 The Iron Front flag has been adopted by supporters of Major League Soccer (MLS) teams including the Portland Timbers and the Seattle Sounders frequently seen at their games.
 MLS banned the flag in 2019 as part of a crackdown on "political symbols," although the league repealed the ban weeks later.